XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > Invoices update_or_create_invoices(xero_tenant_id, invoices, opts)

-Allows you to update OR create one or more sales invoices or purchase bills
+Updates or creates one or more sales invoices or purchase bills

 ### Example